Uber driver wanted in connection to shooting of pregnant woman – KION546

 Click here for updates on this story

-COLLEGE PARK, Georgia (WGCL) — A pregnant mother shot three times was forced to deliver her baby early, and College Park Police say the shooter was her own rideshare driver.
+COLLEGE PARK, Georgia (WNEM) — A pregnant mother shot three times was forced to deliver her baby early, and College Park Police say the shooter was her own rideshare driver.

 The family counts it all as a miracle that both mom and baby are alive and recovering.